LuciaMona/data-management-plan/DMP/initial-DMP.md

 ### Appendix 1: List of ACTRIS variables and recommended methodology
 [List of ACTRIS variables and recommended methodology](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_I_ACTRIS-RI_variables_21February2018.xlsx)

-*Additional information:* During ACTRIS-2, e.g. the aerosol and cloud databases will be augmented with new classification products developed through the combination of existing sensors with additional instrumentation; and products providing information about aerosol layering and typing, together with advanced products derived from long term series or special case analyses.
+*Additional information:* During ACTRIS-2, e.g. the aerosol and cloud databases has been augmented with new classification products developed through the combination of existing sensors with additional instrumentation; and products providing information about aerosol layering and typing, together with advanced products derived from long term series or special case analyses have veen designed.
 In addition, new parameters utilizing these products will also be prepared, and standardized pre processed lidar data and NRT optical property profiles will be available.

 ### Appendix 2: List of ACTRIS level 3 data products
 [List of ACTRIS level 3 data products](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx)